Better Healing in Private Rooms

 To enhance the NICU experience:

-- CHOC will build 36 private NICU rooms in the Bill Holmes Tower.
+- CHOC has built 36 private NICU rooms in the Bill Holmes Tower.

 Why does privacy matter?